 Since his return, he participated in various high profile events such as TEDx, International Light Festival of Jerusalem, Bienale, and recently participated in a live paint performance for the 70yrs of Israel.
 He also personally gifted a painting to Shimon Perez and also has a strong presence in the art gallery scene in both Jerusalem and TelAviv.

-Today, Dan Groover's art is a new vision.
+Today, Dan Groover's israeli art is a new vision.
 It combines a mix of bold street art and soulful messages.

 Dan Groover(דן גרובר) spent his childhood in Paris, France.
-Groover currently works in Jerusalem, Israel.
+Groover currently works in Tel Aviv, Israel.
 His artistic career started in the eighties with the apparition of the urban French Hip-hop culture and found its own unique expression through Graffiti art.
 As it turned out, wall painting was a way to express his inspiration and creativity.
 In 1988, Groover moved his residence to the French West Indies where the change of scenery and the slower pace of life encouraged his painting to transfer from walls to canvases.
 Groover continued his art training in the Art School of Guadeloupe.
 Among his numerous accomplishments, one was for the stage design of the James Brown Caribbean tour.
 His works have been on display in various exhibitions in the West Indies, U.S, and France.
 However, in 1995, his move to Jerusalem sparked a new transition in his life and artistic approach.
 His studying in-depth has nourished his artistic creativity.
 Jazz and Hip Hop music, famous modern painters, dancers, American culture.

 Dan Groover is a Franco-Israeli Artist and painter who has over time combined, his personal progress to the most modern techniques in his art work.
 In the 1980’s Groover began leaving his imprints around Paris and its suburbs by offering his original creations to passers-by.